 Peaking Charges only apply where a Peaking Party exceeds its AHP.
-The arrangements applying to such a Peaking Party are described in section B.5 of Appendix B.
+The arrangements applying to such a Peaking Party are described in section C.5 of Appendix C.

 Shippers provide an indemnity to First Gas for any damage caused as a result of an overrun (GTAC s11.10).
-At any DP where an OBA applies, the relevant ICA will provide that the OBA Party will pay the Hourly Overrun Charge and Peaking Charge, and provide the indemnity (GTAC s11.13).
-These provisions have been included in the ICA common terms (GTAC Sch5 s11.10 and Sch6 s11.10).
+At any DP where an OBA applies, the relevant ICA will provide that the OBA Party will pay the Hourly Overrun Charge and Peaking Charge and provide the indemnity

-&lt;sup>18 Strictly speaking the AOC would not have increased as a result of the IA.
+Strictly speaking the AOC would not have increased as a result of the IA.
 Rather, the capacity associated with the IA would not be able to be nominated by the IA holder when curtailment is directed, which means that capacity would be available to other Shippers, i.e. it appears as if AOC has increased.

-&lt;sup>19 An "OBA Party" is IP at a RP or DP where an OBA applies.
+$^{\rm 83}~$ An "OBA Party" is IP at a RP or DP where an OBA applies.